-How Do I Look Up an LLC in Tennessee?
-(Summary)
+How to Look Up an LLC or Any Business Entity in Tennessee (Summary)

-To look up an LLC in Tennessee, you can follow these steps:
+To look up an LLC or any business entity in Tennessee, you can follow these steps:

 - Visit the Tennessee Secretary of State website.